Are Your Values Valuable ?

 Values are something permanent, unchanging, constant.

-Where people and organisations run into problems, is when they take a behaviour that they want to see and attempt to make it into a value or a principle.
+Where people and organisations run into problems, is when they take a behaviour that they want to see and attempt to define it as a value or a principle.

 This is putting the cart before the horse.